-Ironically when the original Daytona models were released they were the most undesirable Rolexes on the market.
-It took 20 years for the watches to become popular, thanks to a small group of savvy vintage collectors.
+Ironically when the original Daytona models were released they were the most undesirable, less popular Rolex watches on the market.
+It took 20 years for Rolex Daytona watches to become popular, thanks to a small group of savvy vintage collectors and celebrities.

 With the Daytona, Newman is forever remembered as a style icon.
-The air of cool the watch gave Newman clearly influenced the massive rise in the value of the model received after his passing.
+The air of cool the watch gave Newman clearly influenced the massive rise in popularity, and the value that this Rolex model received after his passing.

 2. 007’s Submariner

 Bond wears Rolexes in Ian Fleming’s spy novels, but it wasn’t until 1962’s Dr No that we got to see it on the big screen.
-Sean Connery straps on a black and silver Submariner while hunting down the eponymous villain.
+Celebrity actor Sean Connery straps on a black and silver Rolex Submariner watch while hunting down the eponymous villain.

 3. Tom Cruise’s Day-Date

 In the film, Cruise plays the long-suffering wheeler-dealer brother of autistic Dustin Hoffman.
 Cruise is forced to travel across the country with Hoffman and the contrast between the two can be seen clearly in the way they dress.

 4. Dustin Hoffman’s GMT-Master

 The Rolex was gifted to him by none other than the company’s own executive during the latter half of the 60’s.
 He clearly treasured it.
-Just like Paul Newman, both man and watch became inseparable.
+Just like celebrity actor Paul Newman, both man and the Rolex watch became inseparable.